rfxcom/node-rfxcom/README.md

 The subtypes are exported from `index.js` and can be accessed as shown in the examples below.
 Each prototype has functions to send the appropriate commands.
 File `DeviceCommands.md` contains a quick reference to all these transmitter prototype objects.

+Commands can only be sent when the RFXtrx433 is connected (see below).
+Commands are held in a queue, and will be sent as soon as the RFXtrx433 can accept them.
+No commands are sent (and no messages received) until the initial handshake with the RFXtrx433 is complete.
+If the RFXtrx433 is disconnected the queue is cleared, losing any cammand messages it may contain.

 LightwaveRf
 -----------